appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

    - **File System ID** - EFS file system created in the [Prerequisites](#prerequisites) section.
    - Keep the default values for the remaining fields.
    - Click **Add** button.
-10. Scroll up to configure the Appsmith container. <a id="container-definition-ecs"></a>
+10. Scroll up to configure the Appsmith container.
     - Click the **Add container** button.
     - In the **STANDARD** section, provide details as below:
       - **Container Name** - Give a meaningful name to the container.